game-of-nfts/gon-testnets/README.md

 ## Join & Evidence Submission

-According to information provided via the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfIhkXzOUTNu5R2cueCSt-_0Dic4MdsF193I9GSx64YTqNyWw/viewform), eligible participants have been invited into [Cosmos Network Discord](https://discord.gg/cosmosnetwork) #🐇┇gon-testnet channel to start coordinating your participation.
+According to information provided via the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfIhkXzOUTNu5R2cueCSt-_0Dic4MdsF193I9GSx64YTqNyWw/viewform), eligible participants have been invited into [Cosmos Network Discord](https://discord.gg/cosmosnetwork) #🐇┇gon-testnet channel to start coordinating their participation.

-Before you start competition, please kindly check the join & evidence submission guidance provided at [gon-evidence](https://github.com/game-of-nfts/gon-evidence).
+Before you start testing, please kindly check the join & evidence submission guidance provided at [gon-evidence](https://github.com/game-of-nfts/gon-evidence).
  - Step 1.
 You need to submit [qualification evidence](https://github.com/game-of-nfts/gon-evidence#qualification-evidence-submission) to upload basic infomation
  - Step 2.
 After that, you need to add each [task evidence](https://github.com/game-of-nfts/gon-evidence#task-evidence-submission) into your own `info` sheet as required and submit for verification and scoring
  - Step 3.
 For special award application, you should submit issues based on [award application](https://github.com/game-of-nfts/gon-evidence#award-application) for judging